subgressive/SPFX-Course/README.md

 * dist/* - the bundled script, along with other resources
 * deploy/* - all resources which should be uploaded to a CDN.

-### Build options
+### gulp options

+gulp --tasks
+gulp trust-dev-cert
-gulp clean - TODO
+gulp clean
-gulp test - TODO
+gulp test
-gulp serve - TODO
+gulp serve

+### gulp build options

-gulp bundle - TODO
+gulp bundle
-gulp package-solution - TODO
+gulp package-solution